ship-armada/armada/ARM_TOKEN.md

 ## 1. Purpose and Scope

-ARM is the governance and ownership token of the Armada protocol.
+ARM is the governance ownership token of the Armada protocol.
 This document specifies the ARM token contract's behavior — what the crowdfund, governance, and audit layers are allowed to assume about it.

 **In scope:** ERC-20 behavior, transfer restrictions, voting/delegation mechanics, minting/burning, admin powers, upgradeability, event surface, and integration assumptions for dependent contracts.